peterkhe1999/CheatSheet/OSEP/README.md

 ### Exploitation via LD_PRELOAD

-**LD_PRELOAD** is an environment variable which, when defined on the system, forces the dynamic linking loader to preload a particular shared library before any others.
+`LD_PRELOAD` is an environment variable which, when defined on the system, forces the dynamic linking loader to preload a particular shared library before any others.

 => Functions defined in this library are used before any with the **same method signature** that are defined in other libraries. => **function hooking**

 A **method signature** is the information that a program needs to define a method.
+It consists of:

-It consists of the value type the method will return, the method name, a listing of the parameters it needs, and each of their data types.
+- The value type the method will return
+- The method name, a listing of the parameters it needs, and each of their data types.

-Sudo will explicitly **ignore** the **LD_PRELOAD** environment variable for a user unless the user's real UID is the same as their effective UID.
+`Sudo` will explicitly **ignore** the `LD_PRELOAD` environment variable for a user unless the user's real UID is the same as their effective UID.

-Find an application that the victim is likely to frequently use (with sudo) => `cp` utility
+Find an application that the victim is likely to frequently use (with `sudo`) => `cp` utility

-Run `ltrace` to get a list of library function calls it uses during normal operation (`ltrace` is not installed by default on all Linux distributions.)
+Run `ltrace` to get a list of library function calls it uses during normal operation

+Note: `ltrace` is not installed by default on all Linux distributions.

 ```bash
 ltrace cp